-Grammar school thinkingPosted: September 9, 2016
+Grammar school thinkingPosted: September 9, 2016 Embed from Getty Images

 In the UK, grammar schools are state-run secondary schools which select students based upon ability.
 Following the second world war, a three-tier system was put in place.
 Students sat an aptitude test at the age of eleven, the most able went to grammar schools and the rest went to secondary modern or technical schools.
 There were actually very few technical schools so, for most, it became a question of a grammar or a secondary modern.